Moritz von Jacobi: Electrotyping and telegraphy

-In 1838, he discovered galvanoplastics, or electrotyping, a method of making printing plates by electroplating.
+In 1838 he discovered galvanoplastics, or electrotyping, a method of making printing plates by electroplating.
 The way this works is analogous to a battery acting in reverse.
 The stereotype was an impression taken from a form of movable lead type and used for printing instead of the original type.
 This technique is used in relief printing.

 He also worked on the development of the electric telegraph.
 In 1842-1845 he built a telegraph line between Saint Petersburg and Tsarskoe Selo using an underground cable.
 In 1867 he was a Russian delegate to the Commission on Measurement Units at the Paris World's Fair.
 He was a strong proponent of the metric system.

 Naval mine

-In 1853, Jacobi developed the Jacobi naval mine.
-The mine was tied to the sea bottom by an anchor, a cable connected it to a galvanic cell which powered it from the shore, the power of its explosive charge was equal to 14 kg of black powder.
-Its production was approved by the Committee for Mines of the Ministry of War of the Russian Empire and in 1854 60 Jacobi mines were laid in the vicinity of the Forts Pavel and Alexander (Kronstadt).
+In 1853 Jacobi developed the Jacobi naval mine.

+The mine was tied to the sea bottom by an anchor, a cable connected it to a galvanic cell which powered it from the shore.
+The power of its explosive charge was equal to 14 kg of black powder.
+Its production was approved by the Committee for Mines of the Ministry of War of the Russian Empire.

+In 1854 60 Jacobi mines were laid in the vicinity of the Forts Pavel and Alexander (Kronstadt).

 Family

 Von Jacobi's brother was the mathematician Carl Gustav Jacob Jacobi.

+Jacobi was born into an Ashkenazi Jewish family.